DSCI-310-2023/dsci-310-group-17-pkg/README.md

 ```
 and group17pkg should be installed in the local computer.

+## Code of Conduct
+Please note that the project is released with a [Contributor Code of Conduct](https://github.com/DSCI-310/dsci-310-group-17-pkg/blob/main/CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms and conditions.

 ## License
 This project uses the MIT license for its code and the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license for the analysis.